mogest/prawn-svg/README.md

  - measurements specified in `pt`, `cm`, `dm`, `ft`, `in`, `m`, `mm`, `yd`, `pc`, `%`

- - fonts: generic CSS fonts, built-in PDF fonts, and any TTF fonts in your fonts path, specified in any of the measurements above plus `em` or `rem`
+ - fonts: generic CSS fonts, built-in PDF fonts, and any TTF or TTC fonts in your fonts path, specified in any of the measurements above plus `em` or `rem`

 ## CSS